stakater/mto-docs/content/installation/azure-aks/preparation.md

 ### Create Wildcard Certificate

 A wildcard certificate allows all applications under a given subdomain to use a single SSL certificate.
-MTO will use this certificate to secure the MTO Console, MTO Gateway, and MTO Keycloak.
+MTO will use this certificate to secure the MTO Console and MTO Gateway.

 1. Apply the Wildcard Certificate Configuration